All Episodes

 He did it early on that got the process going.

-Now what we want to see also are the transcripts of any court hearings, and it's a shell game on that too, because the court was asked about that by, I think Devin Nunes and the chief judge of the Pfizer court said, look, we've told the Justice Department both formally and formally, we have no objection to their releasing transcripts as they see fit.
+Now, what we want to see also are the transcripts of any court hearings, and it's a shell game on that, too, because the court was asked about that by, I think, Devin Nunes, and the chief judge of the Pfizer court said, look, we've told the Justice Department, both formally and formally, we have no objection to their releasing transcripts as they see fit.

 So we asked for the transcripts of DOJ.

-They gave us the runaround, we sued.
+They gave us the runaround.

 So then we went back to the court last week asking for the records.

-Uh if if they're transcripts, let's see them.
+If they're transcripts, let's see them.

 Frankly, if there aren't transcripts, it makes you wonder what the courts are up to.